 If the notificationStatsEnable attribute in the request is false and the notificationStatsEnable attribute in the resource is true, the Hosting CSE shall stop collecting notification statistics for the <crossResourceSubscription> resource.
 The Hosting CSE shall maintain the current value of the notificationStatsInfo attribute.

 If the notificationStatsEnable attribute in the request is true and the notificationStatsEnable attribute in the resource is either true or false, the Hosting CSE shall set the value of the notificationStatsEnable attribute in the resource to true, delete any values stored in the notificationStatsInfo attribute of the resource and then start recording notification statistics.

+2) The request shall be rejected with a “BAD_REQUEST” Response Status Code if the eventEvaluationMode attribute would be either “ALL_OR_SOME_EVENTS_MISSING” or “ALL_EVENTS_MISSING”, and timeWindowType would be “SLIDINGWINDOW” after the UPDATE request.

 7.4.58.2.4 Delete